Master of Science in Psychology (School) and Education Specialist in School Psychology

 Related Programs

 Fort Hays State University offers several related programs for individuals interested in complementary fields within psychology and education.
-Whether pursuing graduate coursework in special education or aiming for a doctoral degree, these programs provide specialized training to enhance students’ ability to support diverse learners.
+Whether pursuing graduate studies in special education or aiming for a doctoral degree, these programs provide specialized training to enhance students’ skills in supporting diverse learners.
 Related programs include:

 - M.S. in Psychology (Clinical)